Calvin Callahan

 Calvin Callahan (born March 2, 1999) is an American Republican politician.
 He serves as a member of the Wisconsin State Assembly, representing the 35th Assembly district.
 His district comprises Lincoln County, western Langlade County, and neighboring towns in Marathon, Oneida, and Shawano counties, in north-central Wisconsin.
-He also serves as a member of the Lincoln County Board of Supervisors, first elected in 2018, and a supervisor of the town of Wilson.
+He also serves as a Lincoln County Board of Supervisors member, first elected in 2018, and a supervisor of the town of Wilson.

 Early life and education

 A native of Tomahawk, Wisconsin, Callahan graduated from Tomahawk High School in 2017.
-In 2018, he enrolled at the University of Wisconsin–Stevens Point, where he is studying business administration and management.
-He is slated to earn a Bachelor of Business Administration in 2022.
+In 2023, he enrolled at the University of Wisconsin–Stevens Point, where he completed general education courses and is now enrolled at University of Wisconsin Madison for Kinesiology, Pre-Physician Assistant.
+Representative Callahan also holds certification as a Certified Nursing Assistant.

 Career

 In 2017 and 2018, Callahan worked as an intern in the office of Congressman Sean Duffy.
 After graduating from high school, Callahan worked as a field organizer and regional field director for the Republican Party of Wisconsin.
 Callahan was elected to the Lincoln County Board of Supervisors in April 2018, defeating incumbent Kirby Crosby.
 He was reelected in 2020 without opposition.
-He was also the founder of Callahan Wholesale.

 On the County Board, Callahan serves on the Administrative and Legislative committee, which oversees county operations, and the Land Services committee, which manages zoning issues.
 Callahan has been active with the county's Economic Development division, and serves as Lincoln County's sole representative on the regional Central Wisconsin Economic Development Board.

 After incumbent representative Mary Felzkowski opted not to seek re-election to the Wisconsin State Assembly and instead run for the Wisconsin State Senate, Callahan announced his candidacy to succeed her.
 He defeated Don Nelson in the Republican primary and Democratic nominee Tyler Ruprecht in the November general election.
 At age 21 when elected, he was one of the youngest members of the Assembly.

 Personal life

 Callahan resides in rural Wilson, Lincoln County, Wisconsin, near the unincorporated community of McCord, Wisconsin, on the border with Oneida County.
-He is a member of the National Rifle Association, the Somo Fish and Game Club, the Wisconsin Bear Hunters Association, Wisconsin Trappers Association, Somo ATV Club, and the Wisconsin ATV/UTV Association.
+He is a member of the National Rifle Association of America, the Somo Fish and Game Club, the Wisconsin Bear Hunters Association, Wisconsin Trappers Association, Somo ATV Club, and the Wisconsin ATV/UTV Association.